ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * Your preference on allowing **self-registration** for your community.
 * The **user permissions** you foresee for the community's members (initially collapsed).

+Here you can also view the community's **REST API key** that is used to identify the community when managing test suites via the :ref:`test bed's REST API<domains__specification__test_suite_rest>` (if enabled by the test bed administrator).
+This is an automatically generated key that can be copied to your clipboard using the provided **copy** control.

 Regarding the **support email**, this is the address, typically a functional mailbox, where your community users' feedback is sent via the test bed's contact form (see :ref:`contact_support`).
 If you configure this email address, it will be used as the recipient of submissions, with the test bed team's functional mailbox (DIGIT-ITB@ec.europa.eu) added in CC.
 If not configured, submissions will only